simrenbasra/simrenbasra/README.md

 I work with statistical analysis, machine learning and data visualisation techniques.
 Check out my projects to see how I’m using these skills!

 ## 🚀 About Me
-- 🎓 **Education**: Bachelors Computer Science from University of Sheffield.
+- 🎓 **Education**: Bachelors in Computer Science from University of Sheffield.
 - 💼 **Experience**: Software Engineer/Consultant in FinTech.
 - 🔭 **Current Focus**: Working on a timeseries project using ARIMA and SARIMAX.